Drug Science: Drug harm comparison

-The results in the study was generated by the opinions and the judgment of existing knowledge of 15 researchers, doctors, and a journalist.
-These opinions were exchanged and discussed during a 1-day workshop in accordance to a decision-making procedure called Multi-Criteria-Decision-Making-Analysis (MCDA).
-This procedure attempts to structure the debate so as to eliminate biases, but given that it has no other input than the experience and knowledge of the participants involved it is unlikely to be unbiased if the participants share a similar understanding of a subject, or if the science in the field is inadequate to make a good judgment.
+The results of the study were based on the opinions and judgment of 15 researchers, doctors, and a journalist.
+These opinions were exchanged and discussed during a 1-day workshop in accordance with a decision-making procedure called Multiple-Criteria-Decision-Analysis (MCDA).
+This procedure attempts to structure the debate so as to eliminate biases, but given that it has no input other than the experience and knowledge of the participants involved, it is unlikely to be unbiased if the participants share a similar understanding of a subject, or if the science in the field is inadequate to make a good judgment.

-E-cigarette analysis
+Further drug harm analyses

+Drug Science has expanded its MCDA method to a number of contexts to measure the harms of various drugs and drug policies.

-Using a similar multi-criteria decision analysis process as the 2010 drug harm ranking, DrugScience looked to rank the harms of all nicotine-containing products, including cigarettes, cigars, nicotine patches and e-cigarettes.
+Using a similar multi-criteria decision analysis process as the 2010 drug harm ranking, Drug Science looked to rank the harms of all nicotine-containing products, including cigarettes, cigars, nicotine patches and e-cigarettes.
 The report concluded that e-cigarettes are 95% less harmful than conventional cigarettes, advice which was subsequently used in a report by Public Health England on e-cigarettes and now forms part of the evidence-base for the positions of the UK Government and the National Health Service.
 This figure was widely reported on in the press, but remains controversial as the long-term harms of e-cigarettes remain unknown.

-More recent systematic reviews suggest that e-cigarettes are considerably less harmful than cigarettes, but that the difference may be smaller than previously estimated.
+Drug Science also undertook 2 MCDAs in 2015.
+The first was completed through a grant received by the EU Department of Justice and sought to rank the comparative harms of 20 drugs in the EU.
+The published report ranked alcohol and tobacco as the most harmful and in need of policy reforms, while drugs like cannabis and ecstasy ranked last.
+The second MCDA was a comparison of policy responses to non-medical opioid usage.
+The final report, published in 2021, ranked state control of opioid supply as the most effective means of reducing harm, with absolute prohibition ranking as the least effective.

+Drug Science additionally contributes to international MCDAs for drug policy.
+In 2018, they supported a Norwegian drug policy MCDA, which ranked policy responses to cannabis and alcohol.
+The final report concluded that state control of cannabis and alcohol supply is the most effective to reduce the harms of both drugs.
+In the same year, Drug Science provided support for an Australian MCDA on comparative drug harms, which ranked the harms of 22 drugs and largely mirrored the results of the original 2010 UK harm ranking.